2.5 Media Management

 - Go to Manage and click Download Tasks or Download Task Template

-- Fill in the csv with the following fields in order to generate tasks.
+- Fill in the CSV with the following fields to generate tasks.
 You must fill in all these at a minimum.
-You can also generate tasks for the same recording at different lengths, for different observers and different method types.
+You can also generate tasks for the same recording at different lengths, for different observers, and for different method types.
 See the Acoustic Projects and Acoustic Tagging Methods sections for more information.

 - Task Length